-NWPB's financial position levels for the current year ending June 30, 2019 showed modest improvement from FY18 levels:
+NWPB's financial position levels for the current year ending June 30, 2020 showed modest improvement from FY19 levels:

-- Total assets increased by \$511 thousand.
-This was due to an increase in capital equipment purchased using Federal Communication Commission (FCC) dollars through the television spectrum repack reimbursement program and a significant increase in contributions receivable which includes a \$350 thousand single donor commitment over five years.
-These increases were offset by decreases due to retirement of capital asset equipment and an increase in current liabilities due to deferred grant revenue. - Current assets were up over \$220 thousand over FY18 including a Cash carry forward increase of \$36 thousand and contributions receivable growing by \$92 thousand.
+- Total assets increased by \$466 thousand.
+This was due to an increase in capital equipment purchased using Federal Communication Commission (FCC) dollars through the television spectrum repack reimbursement program and a significant increase in contributions receivable which includes a large single donor commitment over five years which had a balance of \$225 thousand at June 30, 2020. - Current assets were up over \$583 thousand over FY19 including a Cash carry forward increase of \$559 thousand.
 Because our overall development income increased and we received increased grant funding over last year, we were able to maintain a cash position to strategically plan for future purchases and expenses.